nextron/xml-json-parser/README.md

 1. Initialization:

-- The query getParsedJSON checks if there is any data in the database.
+- The query getJSON checks if there is any data in the database.
   If there are no rows in the database, it triggers the data collection process.
 - An explicit flag (refreshData) in the query can also trigger the data collection process.